MissValeska/CSE-115A-GeneSearcher/README.md

 `python3 main.py`

 ### Windows
-On Windows the program can be run from the command line, or installed as a regular desktop applicaton.
+On Windows the program can be run from the command line, or installed as a regular desktop applicaton with the provided Windows installer.
+An installation guide is provided below the usage section.

 ### Program Usage